List of characters in the Breaking Bad franchise: Cheryl Hamlin

 Cheryl Hamlin (portrayed by Sandrine Holt) is Howard Hamlin's wife.
 In "Axe and Grind", Howard presents a coffee topped with the latte art of a peace sign to Cheryl, from whom he is obviously estranged.
 She dismissively pours it into a travel mug, destroying the art.
 Howard tells her about the problem he has been having with Jimmy and says that he is attempting to solve it.

 Cheryl is widowed in the episode "Plan and Execution" when Lalo Salamanca shoots and kills Howard.
 In "Fun and Games", Cheryl is present at Howard's HHM memorial service.
 Jimmy and Kim attempt to provide condolences, but she mentions that Howard informed her of their harassment campaign.
 When she expresses suspicions of Jimmy and Kim's story about Howard's death, because she does not believe he used cocaine, Kim fabricates a story about seeing Howard abusing drugs while she was still at HHM.
 Kim then shifts blame by suggesting Cheryl was inattentive and failed to notice Howard's supposed drug problem, causing Cheryl to break down in tears.

 After deciding to confess in 2010, Kim visits Cheryl with an affidavit detailing Kim and Jimmy's destruction of Howard's reputation, as well as the real circumstances surrounding his death, keeping secret only her knowledge of Jimmy's identity and location.
 Kim says she has given a copy of the document to the district attorney, but surmises that she will not face prosecution given the lack of physical evidence and witnesses.
 When Jimmy hires Bill Oakley as his defense counsel, Oakley informs Jimmy of Kim's confession and suggests that Cheryl has ample grounds for a wrongful death lawsuit, stating that Cheryl is "out shopping for lawyers as we speak."

 Troy Hoffman and Jack Fensky

-Troy Hoffman (played by Lane Garrison) and his sergeant Jack Fensky (played by Billy Malone) are corrupt Philadelphia police officers and former associates of Mike Ehrmantraut and his son Matt.
+Troy Hoffman (played by Lane Garrison) and his sergeant Jack Fensky (played by Billy Malone) are corrupt Philadelphia police officers and former colleagues of Mike Ehrmantraut's son Matt.
 They profited from gang activity and offered Matt a cut of dirty money.
 Matt initially refused and was pressured by Mike into accepting it, but the two crooked cops ambushed and killed Matt so he would not report them to their superiors.
 Hoffman and Fensky covered their tracks, but Mike figured out they were responsible for murdering Matt and avenged Matt's death by killing them.